HTTPS when Logging Into Redmine?

-RE: HTTPS when Logging Into Redmine? - Added by Calvin Cheng over 10 years ago
+RE: HTTPS when Logging Into Redmine? - Added by Calvin Cheng almost 15 years ago

 What I meant was where I could possibly modify the ruby code so that it points to https for a brief moment before switching back to http again when the 'submit' button is being pressed.

 As an example: If I write a form tag in html, that would mean that my post url points to "https://".$_SERVER['PHP_SELF']."/login.php" and when login.php authenticates me, I will be brought into the site with url http://mysite.com

 As far as the apache directives for the virtualhost for the https is concerned, I have already configured them correctly. :)